 What Nervous Flyers Should Bring on the Plane

-If you’re going to be panicking for the better part of your journey, you had at least do it in style.
+If you’re going to be panicking for the better part of your journey and need something to combat your flying anxiety, you had at least do it in style.

 And if you want to get really crazy, they even make audio books that you can listen to in the air to help your fear of flying.

 I haven’t tried these because I’m too busy keeping the plane in the sky, as previously discussed.

 What to Say to Someone Afraid of Flying